-- Requests requiring authorization outside of the above noted hours will be processed as an emergency request.
-Emergencies may include repair of items/equipment/systems that present an immediate impact to vessel safety, stability, lifesaving equipment, other critical systems as determined by the Vessel Master.
+Marine and landside hot work authorizations may be approved for up to a 72-hour period from the Halifax Port Authority.
+Therefore, any authorizations expiring over the weekend require a new authorization processed prior to 4:30pm on Friday if work is scheduled to span throughout the weekend.
+Requests requiring authorization outside of the above noted hours will be processed as an emergency request.
+Emergencies may include repair of items/equipment/systems that present an immediate impact to the vessel safety, stability, lifesaving equipment, other critical systems as determined by the Vessel Master.
 Processing these requests outside of business hours may result in additional charges.

 HPA reserves the right to perform on vessel hot work inspections at any time without notice.